LukeCostanza/CIS106-Luke-Costanza/README.md

 ## Assignment 2

-During this second half of the first week, I decided on using Python for my coding language.
-My main reason is for its future use to me in my career path, But I have now learned that it is the simplest language to pick up which is a plus for me.
-I will be using Python and an instruction writer for future data types and statements in the GIS programs like ArcGIS.
+During this second week, I decided on using Python for my coding language.
+My main reason is for its future use to me in my career path, But I have now learned that it is the simplest language to pick up which is a plus for me too.
+I will be using Python as an instruction writer for future data types and statements in the GIS programs like ArcGIS.
 The IDE I used to test my activity 1.py code was Thonny and I intend on using it for the remainder of the course.